 Let’s break it down:

-.
-That’s thanks to the tooling which generated both Synchronous and Asynchronous versions of ourGetHash
+GetHashbut the client has 2 methodsGetHashandGetHashAsync.
+That’s thanks to the tooling which generated both Synchronous and Asynchronous versions of ourGetHashmethod.

 Run both Client and Service and you’ll see the output something like this: